-- 1. Extends the repeal date of the existing law to $\frac{12/31/29}{(1125)}$ (it is currently set to repeal on $\frac{7/1/25}{(1125)}$. - 2.
+- 1. Extends the repeal date of the existing law to $\frac{12/31/29}{}$ (it is currently set to repeal on $\frac{7}{1/25}$ ). - 2.
 Limits the annual increase of the permit fees to no more than 5% (until the \$500 for residential solar permits is reached) - 3.
 For commercial applications, if the county incurs actual costs that are greater than \$1,000, the county can recover its actual costs but has to submit in writing to the applicant proof of the county's actual costs. - 4.
 Modified definition of active solar energy system that includes the generation side (existing) and STORAGE (NEW) side of a solar installation that is less than 2 MW.
 These policies only apply to the installation cost of solar energy.
 It does not apply to general building permit fees.
 Finally, this policy only applies to solar installations less than 2 MW.
 For solar installations equal to or above 2 MW, the aggregate charges are capped at actual costs of issuing the permit.

-Position: Pending Sponsors: Rep. A. Valdez & Van Winkle, Sen. Hansen & Priola
+HB 1284 passed the house and is waiting to be heard in the Senate Local Government Committee.
+Position: Monitor Sponsors: Rep. A. Valdez & Van Winkle, Sen. Hansen & Priola